BIPs bitcoin improvement proposals

 Until BIP-119 reaches ACTIVE state and the SCRIPT_VERIFY_DEFAULT_CHECK_TEMPLATE_VERIFY_HASH flag is enforced, node implementations should (are recommended to) execute a NOP4 as SCRIPT_ERR_DISCOURAGE_UPGRADABLE_NOPS (to deny entry to the mempool) for policy and must evaluate as a NOP for consensus (during block validation).

 In order to facilitate using CHECKTEMPLATEVERIFY, the common case of a PayToBareDefaultCheckTemplateVerifyHash with no scriptSig data may (is recommended to) be made standard to permit relaying.
-Future template types may be standardized later as policy changes at the preference of the implementor.
+Future bare scripts may be standardized later as policy changes at the preference of the implementer.

 A reference implementation and tests are available here in the PR to Bitcoin Core bitcoin/bitcoin#21702.